cairthenn/Redirect/README.md

 ### Why can I add more than one target option to a single action?

 The final target is selected based on a priority system from top to bottom.
 Once a match is made, that target will be used and anything below it will be ignore.
 If no match is made, the default target for the action will be attempted.

+### What actions are supported?

+Just about anything you can use on a different target or place on the ground is supported.
+This excludes things like Lost Actions, or any Duty Action.
+If you think an action should be supported and isn't, feel free to create an issue.

+### Why do SCH/SMN have [...]?

+Arcanist is weird.

+### I have a different problem / I want to suggest something!

+Please create an issue if one doesn't exist already.
+Keep in mind that requests aren't guaranteed to be fulfilled!